-From Lynn on March 9th, 2010 in Green Remodeling
+From Tim Peterson on March 09, 2010 in Green Remodeling

 The Home Star program would include incentives for simple changes like using energy-efficient light bulbs, and switching out old appliances and windows.
 Credits of several thousand dollars may be available for selecting at least two projects from an approved list that would be supplied, not to mention regular savings of perhaps $500 on annual utility bills.